Trajectory-Based RBF Collocation Method via Closest-Point Embedding for Surface Advection-Diffusion Equations: Kansa-Type RBF Collocation Algorithm for OSC System

 Note that $\mathcal{X}(\tau_{n+1}; \mathbf{p}, t_{n+1})=\mathbf{p}$ with $\tau_n=t_n$ and we only have information about fixed point $\mathbf{p}$ from the previous time step.
 Hence, we denote $u^{n}(\mathbf{p})$ as the solution $u(\mathbf{p},t^n)$ at the point $\mathbf{p}$ for time $t^{n}$ and $\Pi u^{n}(\mathcal{X}( t_{n}; \mathbf{p}, t_{n+1}))$ as the interpolation of the value of $u^{n}(\cdot)$.
 With these definitions, the CN scheme is given by

 Other time stepping methods, such as the BDF scheme, can be defined similarly.
 For instance, we also tested BDF methods of various time orders in our experiments, though these results are not detailed here.
 Note that equation (\ref{eq:crank_nicolson}) contains a term $\Delta_{\mathcal{M}} \tilde{u}^{n}(\mathcal{X}(t_{n}; \mathbf{p}, t_{n+1}))$, which requires the utilization of information from surrounding points during the spatial discretization process.
-However, the finite difference and finite element methods face significant challenges in acquiring data on backtracked points, given that only data from specified points are available.
-In the case of RBF closest point method, as proposed in \cite{Liu-CMA25}, backtracking interpolation requires information from surrounding points, which must leverage the CAN property.
-Hence, each time step needs to be interpolated back to the surface or employ the embedded PDE \eqref{eq:embedded_pde} derived in Section 2 for the calculation.
-To effectively tackle these challenges and circumvent issues related to CAN property, we implement the Kansa-type RBF collocation method for spatial discretization.
+For standard grid- or mesh-based discretizations, evaluating the solution and surface differential operators at backtracked points usually requires additional interpolation, projection, or unfitted/trace finite element machinery.
+In RBF closest point methods, such as \cite{Liu-CMA25}, the backtracking interpolation is commonly combined with a CAN extension.
+This often requires extension or interpolation back to the surface at each time step.
+In the present algorithm, the Kansa-type RBF collocation space provides a direct interpolation mechanism at the backtracked points and is therefore convenient for the OSC formulation.

 We employ symmetric positive definite (SPD) radial basis functions (RBFs) $\Phi_m:\mathbb{R}^d \times \mathbb{R}^d \rightarrow \mathbb{R}$ that are shift-invariant and radial in nature.
 Following the framework established in \cite{fuselier2012scattered}, we use kernel functions of the form $\Phi_m(\|\mathbf{p}-\mathbf{z}\|)$ whose Fourier transforms exhibit algebraic decay properties.